March is B-Corp Month!

 My name is Jennifer Albee and I'm Fireclay Tile’s first official B-Corp Leader.
 Growing up in a small town where fitting-in, sitting pretty, and following tradition was encouraged-- I naturally became a rebel.
 My social and environmental efforts began when I started a compost and recycling program at my middle school, championing equality and representation during community sponsored events, and taking leadership roles for causes I believed in.

 When I first joined Fireclay Tile, I was intrigued by the company’s dedication to sustainability.
-From day one, I started to memorize statistics about our recycled content usage [up to 70% in clay body tiles], safety initiatives [Lead-free production since 1988], and community contributions [along the lines of $50k+ per year in donations and kickbacks to the community].
+From day one, I started to memorize statistics about our recycled content usage, safety initiatives [Lead-free production since 1988], and community contributions [along the lines of $50k+ per year in donations and kickbacks to the community].

 My first big exposure to B-Corps as Fireclay's B-Corp Leader came from attending the 2018 Bay Area B-Corp Leadership Development Conference AKA “BLD - Bay Area” where I learned about addressing environmental responsibility, community improvement projects, and Carbon Footprint reduction.
 I also participated activities that discussed the impacts of institutional racism and social justice through an interactive reading of Maya Angelou’s poem, The Mask.